filip-michalsky/SalesGPT/README.md

 # Our Vision: Build the Best Open Source AI Sales Agent

 We are building SalesGPT to power your best Autonomous Sales Agents.
-Hence, we would love to learn more about use cases you are building towards which will fuel SalesGPT development roadmap.
+Hence, we would love to learn more about use cases you are building towards which will fuel SalesGPT development roadmap, so please don't hesitate to reach out.

-**If you want us to build better towards your needs, or need help with your AI Sales Agents, please fill out our 45 seconds [SalesGPT Use Case Intake Survey](https://5b7mfhwiany.typeform.com/to/xmJbWIjG)**.

 # Features